-(Update 18/12/17: Due to a legal technicality, the Institute for Free Trade cannot use the word ‘Institute:’ Not the Institute for Free Trade.
+(Update 18/12/17: Due to a legal technicality, the Institute for Free Trade cannot use the word ‘Institute.’
 It is now called the Initiative for Free Trade.)

 “IFT makes the intellectual and moral case for free trade, and sees Britain’s withdrawal from the European Union as a unique opportunity to revitalise the world trading system.”